nussi1000/ps-ffhs-na-atlassian-confluence/README.md

 * **Course:** NA, Network-Analysis, INF-V-DS004
 * **Class:** BE1, HS20/21
 * **Author:** Tim Nussbaumer
-PowerShell Scripts for Information retreival of Atlassian Confluence API

 ## 📌 Description
+PowerShell Scripts for Information retreival of Atlassian Confluence API.
 This Powershell script is developed during a Network Analysis Course at FFHS (Fernfachhochschule Schweiz)

 Atlassian Confluence provides a API to query the Data: https://developer.atlassian.com/server/confluence/confluence-server-rest-api/ \